JohannesLks/Thesis/docs/documentation/thoughts.md

 ---

 ## Questions to Clarify
+> *Date: 24.3.2025*
+-  Should i use byt5 es transformer at first step to big?
 > *Date: 22.3.2025*
 -  How can i use generative AI?
 If i write a text based on my thoughts and with referenced literature, can i input this text, for instance, to ChatGpt and let it rewrite it so its wriiten in a academic and typical journal article manner?
 > *Date: 21.3.2025*